-The OIO is in the process of undertaking the initial Quality of Life survey was based upon a face to face meeting between a person with a disability and a surveyor.
+The initial Quality of Life survey was based upon a face to face meeting between a person with a disability and a surveyor.
 The initial survey report was completed in March 2018 and included a sample of more than 2,000 respondents.
 This survey report provided important baseline data against which future surveys results can be measured.
 It is expected that subsequent Quality of Life surveys will be conducted two or three times during the following three years to measure changes from the baseline, subject to adequate funding.